-Student, faculty and professional staff members of the University Conduct Board are trained to hear cases that include violations of the Sexual Harassment and Misconduct Policy.
-Gina Smith and Leslie Gomez of Pepper Hamilton LLP and Diane Rosenfeld conducted fall 2013 trainings.
+Faculty and professional staff members of the University Conduct Board are specially trained to hear cases that include violations of the Sexual and Gender-Based Harassment and Misconduct Policy.
+Such training was repeated for new Conduct Board members in 2016.